-That doesn’t happy with the D2C delivery cost.
-The ordering pattern is very different.
-There’s not the same level of clarity and predictability.
+It’s not the same with the D2C delivery cost.
+The order processing pattern is different.
+There’s not the same clarity and predictability.

-You can try to add controls. e.g. you set a maximum order size and limit delivery locations.
-But adding controls reduces the appeal for customers.
+You can try to add controls. like setting a maximum order size and limiting delivery locations.
+But these reduce your appeal to some customers.

 It’s a tricky balancing act.
 Your store has to appeal to customers.
-And online shoppers expect delivery to be simple, good value and to give them options.
+But you don’t want costs to spiral.
+Plus, online shoppers expect delivery to be simple, good value and to give them options.

-Bigger e-Commerce players like Amazon have teams of analysts to forecast more accurately based on historic sales data.
+Bigger e-Commerce players like Amazon have analysts to forecast more accurately based on historic sales data.
 Smaller online stores usually work with rough estimates.
-Either way, all online stores need to work out an average delivery cost to go into their profit and loss.
+Either way, all online stores have to work out an average delivery cost for their profit and loss plans.

 Example use of average delivery cost

 This average delivery cost also appears in other D2C financial calculations.